Suzanna Guzmán: Biography

-She hosted for nine seasons (1994–2003) on the weekly radio broadcast L.A.
+She hosted for nine seasons (1994–2003) the weekly radio broadcast L.A.
 Opera Notes co-hosting first with radio legend Rich Capparela and later with Los Angeles favorite, baritone Rod Gilfry Mount Wilson Productions.
-Later she appeared for three seasons as producer, writer and host of Sunday Evening Opera.
-She serves on the USC Thornton School of Music Board of Advisors, Board of UCLA's Design for Sharing, the Education Committee of Los Angeles Opera.
+Later she appeared for three seasons as producer, writer and host of Sunday Evening Opera. and from 2019-2021 she returned to KMZT as host of The Opera Hour.
+She serves on the USC Thornton School of Music Board of Mentors, Curt Branom's Pacific Artists and Singers workshop PACSAW, and on the Board of The Neighborhood Music School in East Los Angeles.

 Her one-woman show, Don't Be Afraid: It's Just Opera, was created in 1984 to introduce inner city children to the world of opera.
 She continues those performances and has appeared in schools and community centers across the United States.

 In 1985 she appeared on the Bert Convy-hosted Super Password, where she won $1,500.
 She also appeared on the Match Game Hollywood Squares Hour in January 1984, but did not win the Match Game segment and so did not advance.
+In 2024 she returned to Password as a contestant with partner Jimmy Fallon and KiKi Palmer as host.